catkutay/PugLift/README.md

 ## UPLOAD TO GCLOUD

-First you need to install the gcloud tool and follow the instructions to initialise it on your machine.
-Then simply run:
+Before your first deploy you need to [install the gcloud sdk](https://cloud.google.com/sdk/downloads) and follow the instructions to initialise it on your machine.
+You also need to make sure you have access to the `publift-sds-2017` project on GCloud.

+Then run:

 ```
 npm run deploy
 ```

+And hit enter when prompted.

 ## TEST THE SERVER